Aniruddha Brahmarayar: Lineage

 It is believed that many of the descendants of the Rayar dynasty moved to a small town Swamimalai situated in the present day Thanjavur district.
 The wards of Rayar blended with the local community to avoid persecution by the Mughals and later by the British Empire.

 Position

 In the Anbil plates of Parantaka II, Aniruddha is mentioned as manya sachiva.
 He was given the title Brahmarayar or Brahmadhiraja meaning "Brahmin king", usually reserved for high-ranking Brahmin bureaucrats in the Chola Empire.
 Aniruddha's family was also given a generous grant of several velis by the monarch.

 In popular culture

 Aniruddha Brahmarayar is one of the central characters in Kalki Krishnamurthy's semi-historical novel Ponniyin Selvan.
+This character, in Mani Ratnam's film adaptation of the novel (Ponniyin Selvan: I and Ponniyin Selvan: II), was played by Mohan Raman.